pycui/ProactiveGPT/README.md

 ## Configuration

-You can customize the behavior of ProactiveGPT by modifying the `config.yaml` file.
-This file contains settings for interaction frequency, response generation, and more.
+You can customize the behavior of ProactiveGPT by adjusting your answers to the questions at the beginning of program over shell.
+We will provide more customization options soon!

 ## Contributing